openequella/openequella.github.io/guides/ReportingGuide.md

 ## Installation

-Versions of the EQUELLA Report Designer are available for download from the open source community [here](https://github.com/equella/equella-reporting-plugin/releases/tag/v6.4).
-These versions are supported by EQUELLA and use BIRT 2.6.1.
+Versions of the openEQUELLA Report Designer are available for download from the open source community [here](https://github.com/equella/equella-reporting-plugin/releases/tag/v6.4).
+These versions are supported by openEQUELLA and use BIRT 2.6.1.

-### Install the EQUELLA Report Designer
+### Install the openEQUELLA Report Designer
 Download the Report Designer files

 #### Install the Report Designer on Windows